-This quick tutorial will show you how to use your double sided fabric by folding over the edges — a single fold hem or binding — to make a double sided quilt.
+This quick tutorial will show you how to use your double sided fabric.
+With a single fold you can make a quilt- any size!
+Video to help you along.

 I ended up with a small piece of faux leather, which had this fuzzy fake fur on one side and faux leather on the other.
 After thinking for a bit….I mean how in the world do you finish that?!
 I decided that a single fold hem would work perfectly.